DuendeSoftware-FluffyBunny/TokenServices/README.md

 This project requires Duende as its base and as such you must agree to the Duende Software [licensing terms](https://github.com/DuendeSoftware/IdentityServer/blob/main/LICENSE).

 # OAuth2 Services
-Whilst IdentityServer provided OIDC functionality, this assumes that SSO services (Authentication) is provided externally.
+Whilst IdentityServer provides OIDC functionality, this assumes that SSO services (Authentication) is provided externally.
 In my case there is an existing SSO, like AzureAD or OKTA, that is already in place.
 For a lot of my proofs I use Google as my OIDC IDP.

 The top OAuth2 services I have seen are;